-While this case study is about racism, how it is handled and the solutions that are proposed could be applicable to two broad categories of issues:
+While this case study is about racism, how it is handled and the solutions that are proposed could be applicable to two other categories of issues:

 Use this case study to think about how a body of believers needs to act when there is a sinful cancer growing within it.

 Some general case study guidelines are available to aid in your reflection and discussion.

 Should the young pastor and his wife resign their church?
 Was the racism problem too overwhelming to tackle?
 Was there any hope for change if they stayed?
 Can this congregation be cured of cancerous racism?

 During the long vacation drive home from Georgia to Texas, Dave and Carol talked about how rough their two years pastoring in Wesson had been.
 A lot had changed for them since Dave's decision to become a pastor.
 Among other things, they had left the Northeast and Dave's high-paying job and had moved to the South.